Learn From Our Mistake: Sainte-Chapelle is a Paris Must-Do!

 Sainte-Chapelle is a Gothic chapel in Paris, France, about a block from Notre Dame Cathedral.
 In this post, we’ll cover tips for visiting, offer our review, share photos, and also where we’d slot Sainte-Chapelle into an itinerary of Paris.
 First, an admission that we goofed.
-We had never visited Sainte-Chapelle until our most recent trip to Paris.
+We had visited Paris many times before finally stopping at Sainte-Chapelle.
 We had walked past it literally dozens of times, but had never ventured inside.

 With this type of lead-in, it should be fairly obvious that I view Sainte-Chapelle as one of the top points of interest in Paris.
 It’s absolutely gorgeous, and ranks ahead of Notre Dame for me and maybe even Sacré-Cœur Basilica.

-Either way, it’s so convenient to Notre Dame that it makes almost no sense to do one but not the other.
+Either way, it’s so convenient to include in our 1-Day Paris, France Highlights Itinerary that it doesn’t make sense to skip Sainte-Chapelle.
 This is particularly true if you’re using the Paris Museum Pass, which makes Sainte-Chapelle a “free” add-on.

 Truly, words do not do Sainte-Chapelle justice, and photos only begin to.
 Just learn from our mistake and go.
 You will not be sorry that you did.
 Sainte-Chapelle absolutely gorgeous.
 It also has a rich history to go along with that beauty, meaning a visit to Sainte-Chapelle is far from a superficial experience.